tars/tars/docs/en/images-processing.md

 ### Images for plugins

 They are on the path (the path by default): 'static/img/plugins/'.
 In this folder you should put images that are used in different plugins.
-Nested directories it supported.
+Nested directories are supported.

 ### General images

 They are on the way (the path by default): 'static/img/general/'.
 In this folder you should put images that are used for the whole project, such as the general background of the site.
-Nested directories it supported.
+Nested directories are supported.